Air France withdraws low-cost Europe airline plan

 Pilots, worried Transavia would suck away jobs and erode their pay and conditions, began their strike on Sept.
 15, forcing Air France to cancel hundreds of flights.

-The company says the dispute has cost it up to 20 million euros (16 million pounds) a day and has come under political pressure within France to make concessions.
+The company says the dispute has cost it up to 20 million euros ($25.70 million) a day and has come under political pressure within France to make concessions.

 The airline said in a statement that it proposed the immediate withdrawal of the Transavia Europe project in order to end the conflict quickly.